 Steam Blocking for Acrylic Yarns

-I mentioned earlier that there are several techniques for blocking knitting or crochet, and whilst the method described above will suit most yarns and projects, there are exceptions.
-In particular, acrylic yarn will tend to pull back to its original dimensions after washing-and-blocking, so you may wish to consider blocking it using a steam iron or hand-held steamer instead.
+I mentioned earlier that there are several techniques for blocking knitting or crochet, and whilst the method described above will suit most yarns and projects, you might not always have the time to wash your project and wait for it to dry.
+In other instances, you may want to block your work while it is still in progress, just to make sure it'll come out as planned.
+If any of this is the case, you may wish to consider blocking by using a steam iron or hand-held steamer.
 You can use KnitIQ Blocking Mats to pin your knitting or crochet out, inserting each pin at an angle so that it won’t prevent the iron from getting close to your work.
 (If using an alternative brand of blocking boards, check beforehand whether they are suitable for steaming, and if in doubt use an ironing board instead.)
 Hold your iron slightly above the fabric and apply steam, never letting the iron touch your work (because that would melt and singe the fibre, which is never a good look!)
 Move slowly over the work, until you are confident that all of it has been exposed to the steam.
 Then leave it pinned in place to cool and dry completely before removing it.

 Finally, you may have heard people refer to ‘killing’ acrylic yarn.
 This is not quite as murderous as it sounds, but is a way to remove all elasticity from acrylic fibre and fix the knitting or crochet permanently into shape.
 The resulting fabric will feel soft, with a pleasant drape, which is ideal for some types of garments.
 But it does take a little bit of bravery because at worst, you risk melting and ruining your work!
 On the plus side, ‘killing’ is a technique that you will only need to use once, unlike other blocking techniques which should ideally be repeated each time you wash the garment.
 To ‘kill’ an acrylic-based item, lay it out on KnitIQ Blocking Mats and cover it with a cloth.
 Then, move your iron slowly across your work, pressing very gently, and raising the iron frequently to check that you’re not applying too much heat or pressure.
 ‘Killing’ cannot be reversed, so if you’re unsure how to proceed, try the technique on a small test swatch before risking your lovely hand-knit.
 And that’s pretty much all there is to it.
 Now, you can block your creations with confidence and enjoy the beautiful results.